ITRS-Group/cordial/tools/geneos/README.md

 geneos start
 ```

-Command like `ls` and `ps` will works transparently and merge all instances together, showing you where they are configured to run.
+Commands like `ls` and `ps` will work transparently and merge all instances together, showing you where they are configured to run.

 The format of the SSH URL has been extended to include the Geneos directory and for the `add host` command is:

 `ssh://[USER@]HOST[:PORT][/PATH]`

 If not set, USER defaults to the current username.
 Similarly PORT defaults to 22.
 PATH defaults to the local Geneos path.
 The most basic SSH URL of the form `ssh://hostname` results in a remote accessed as the current user on the default SSH port and rooted in the same directory as the local set-up.
-Is the remote directory is empty (dot files are ignored) then the standard file layout is created.
+If the remote directory is empty (dot files are ignored) then the standard file layout is created.
 If you do not provide any SSH URL then the hostname is taken from the name of the host - e.g.

 ```bash
 geneos add host myserver
 ```

-is taken as:
+is interpreted as:

 ```bash
 geneos add host myserver ssh://myserver